ELY3M/vibration-tester-for-Nintendo-Switch/README.md

-# fuck-u
+# Vibration Testers
 A homebrew that will vibrates your controllers on your Nintendo Switch

 ALL THE FEATURES:
 Press R to start vibrating.
 Press L to stop vibrating.

 How to install on your switch: